Golden Monkey Facts. 5 things most PEOPLE don’t know.

 With golden-orange patch straight from their long tail to its back and cheeks and some darker patches on the legs, arms and face giving them a weird but captivating look from the other primate animals in the wild.

 Golden monkeys are herbivores.
 They are anatomically and physiologically wired to feed on plant materials, they are known for eating about 20 to 30 types of plants and an occasional insect (invertebrates) found on leaves.
-Who doesn’t like a little snacking, right?
 However, they are most commonly known for feeding on bamboo leaves especially in the rainy season.

 When wild fruits are in season, golden monkeys will eat lots of fruits but will divert back to the always available bamboo once the season is over.